salatfreak/pyromaniac/docs/index.md

 *Pyromaniac* components.
 The [Components][components] page is all about the syntax and built-in functions that *Pyromaniac* has to offer.

+Get inspired by the examples and further hints in the [Recipes][recipes] section.

 *Pyromaniac* executes arbitrary python code from your source files but it does so in an optionally read-only container.
 Read more about this on the [Security Considerations][security] page.